tydeu/lean4-betterNumLits/README.md

 As a consequence of the new expansion, more intelligent unexpansion was also possible.
 The unexpanders provided in `BetterNumLit` preserve the base of the original literal for pretty printing.
 However, the specific letter casing of the radix marker and hexadecimal digits is lost.
 The unexpander thus chooses a canonical form to represent them -- lower case for the marker (i.e., `b`, `o`, `x`) and upper case for the hexadecimal digits (i.e. `A`-`F`).

-Here are some examples of how literals unexpand:
+Here are some examples of how multi-digit literals unexpand:

 ```
 1239   => 1239